My DCMA: Christina Ziccarelli, supervisory QAS

 |0

-This work, My DCMA: Christina Ziccarelli, supervisory QAS [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, My DCMA: Christina Ziccarelli, supervisory QAS, by Jason Kaneshiro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.